NixOS/rfcs/rfcs/0000-import-from-derivation.md

 - *Import-from-derivation requires you to know up front all of the possible branches that involve recursive evaluation, whereas recursive nix can branch based on information derived during the build itself.*

   This is fair.
 There's a CPS-like encoding where one always imports a derivation, but it's something one would want to write.
-  But, more importantly, we do not need to choose between improved import-from-derivation and recursive nix.
+  But, more importantly, we do not need to choose between improved import-from-derivation and recursive Nix.

 - *Certain far-future goals, such as a gcc frontend that does all compilations as nested derivations to get free distcc and ccache, would be very impractical to shoehorn into an import-from-derivation regime.*